 Our Brisbane-based lawyers act for businesses in a broad range of industries around Australia, including:

 We have represented many large organisations with varied interests, including processors, transporters, exporters, industry representative bodies, research and development organisations and government bodies.

-Our lawyers in Brisbane also regularly advise leading agribusiness organisations in relation to capital raisings, trade documentation and agreements.
+Our commercial lawyers in Brisbane also regularly advise leading agribusiness organisations in relation to capital raisings, trade documentation and agreements.

 As well as in rural Queensland, our Brisbane-based lawyers have acted for many parties across northern and central Australia who wish to buy and sell grazing and cropping properties.

 Cooper Grace Ward and our agribusiness lawyers have been independently recognised in the Doyle’s Guide coverage of leading Agribusiness Lawyers and Agribusiness Law Firms in Queensland.

 Privatisation and corporatisation